 Like the deck of a ship sailing above the landscape, the Observatory provides astronomers with a permanent facility in the heart of Northumberland.
 It is part of the art and architecture programme that has turned the park into an open air gallery over the last ten years.

+The observatory runs a wide variety of events every evening with extra at weekends and school holidays; from main evening observing events to shorter educational family events and specialist science events.
+Check www.kielderobservatory.org for all event listings and to book places.
+Please note pre-booking is essential.
 The Observatory is fantastic to visit all year round - the spectacular views are best in summer while the winter nights are darker and better for star gazing.

 *Skyspace is a circular room which is illuminated by a combination of natural and artificial light at different times of the day.
 During dawn and dusk, the changing light conditions create a rich and unforgettable display of tone and colour.
 Both Skyspace and the Observatory are part of the art & architecture programme at Kielder Water & Forest Park.

 Sat-nav users beware, the observatory does not have a postcode.

 Coming northbound from Bellingham the turn off for the observatory is about 1/2 mile before Kielder Village (NE48 1ER), the track is clearly marked with a brown road tourism sign labelled "Kielder Skyspace and Observatory".

 Southbound from Scotland drive straight past Kielder Village (NE48 1ER) then the turn off for the observatory is about 1/2 mile after the village, the track is clearly marked with a brown road tourism sign labelled "Kielder Skyspace and Observatory".